Khushboo-0609/weather-project/README.md

 **🌦️ Weather Website**

-**📌 Project Description**<br>
+**📌 Project Description**

 This is a simple and responsive Weather Website built using HTML, CSS, and JavaScript.

 It allows users to search any city and get real-time weather information using a weather API.

 **🚀 Features**

-🌡️ Live Temperature display
+1.🌡️ Live Temperature display

-💧 Humidity information
+2.💧 Humidity information

-🌬️ Wind speed details
+3.🌬️ Wind speed details

-🔍 Search weather by city name
+4.🔍 Search weather by city name

-📱 Simple and user-friendly UI
+5.📱 Simple and user-friendly UI

 **🛠️ Tech Stack**

-HTML
+1.HTML

-CSS
+2.CSS

-JavaScript
+3.JavaScript

-Weather API (for live data)
+4.Weather API (for live data)

 **📊 How It Works**

-User enters a city name
+User enters a city name.

-JavaScript fetches data from API
+JavaScript fetches data from API.

-Weather details are displayed instantly on screen
+Weather details are displayed instantly on screen.

 **🎯 Purpose of Project**

-This project helps to understand:
+1.This project helps to understand:

-API integration in JavaScript
+2.API integration in JavaScript

-DOM manipulation
+3.DOM manipulation

-Frontend design structure
+4.Frontend design structure